 - the needs and the value of the different outcomes for the affected party

 - the severity of the Misconduct which is unique to the circumstances of each incident

 Clear process and procedures are set out in the rules of the Safe Sport Programme Handbook which include:

 - timelines and procedures to ensure due process for all parties

-- a decision-making framework
+- a framework for assessing seriousness

 - independent adjudication by a Safe Sport Disciplinary Panel, where the severity of the Misconduct is moderate or severe